ckeditor/ckeditor4-docs/guides/dev/howtos/support/README.md

 # Licensing and Support

+The following article contains tips about the resources that you can refer to when you need some help with CKEditor.

 ## How Do I Get Support?

 If you are having trouble installing, configuring, or integrating CKEditor to your application, there are a few solutions that you can try.

 ### Documentation

-First of all, CKEditor comes with really extensive [documentation](#!/guides) that you should read.
+First of all, CKEditor comes with really extensive [documentation](#!/guides) that you should read and [plenty of samples](http://sdk.ckeditor.com/) that you can try out and even download to copy and implement in your own environment.

 ### Stack Overflow

-The [CKEditor tag at Stack Overflow](http://stackoverflow.com/questions/tagged/ckeditor) is the place where CKEditor developers and integrators can share their problems and solutions.
+The ["ckeditor" tag at Stack Overflow](http://stackoverflow.com/questions/tagged/ckeditor) is the place where CKEditor developers and integrators can share their problems and solutions.
 CKEditor has grown as an Open Source product, thanks to the amazing community of developers and users.
 The `ckeditor` tag at Stack Overflow works in an Open Source way, too, so you are encouraged to not only ask questions, but also answer them and help fellow developers.
 It will be much appreciated!

 ### Professional Support Channel

 There are times and situations, however, when you are unable to get going by yourself.
 If this is a case, you will be happy to know that [CKEditor Premium](http://cksource.com/ckeditor) includes professional assistance directly from CKEditor core developers.
 The dedicated support channel is available for you and responses to your inquiries come in one business day, or even in the same day.
+CKSource, the company behind CKEditor, also offers some [Enterprise Solutions](https://cksource.com/ckeditor/services) such as [Assistance Package](https://cksource.com/ckeditor/services#assistance) and [Custom Development](https://cksource.com/ckeditor/services#custom-development) for more advanced needs!

 ## How Do I Support the Development of CKEditor?